-- 8.1 The Board of Trustees has overall responsibility for the maintenance and operation of this policy.
-All whistleblowing claims are reported to the HR Committee, and are reported annually to the Audit and Risk Committee, which maintains a record of concerns raised, the results of any investigations made in a form that will not endanger individual's confidentiality, and ensures that the policy is fit for purpose and is being used appropriately. - 8.2 Any queries relating to the application or interpretation of this policy may be discussed with the Human Resources Department, and the University recommends that workers do so prior to any action being taken.
+- 8.1 All whistleblowing claims are reported to the, Audit and Risk Committee, which maintains a record of concerns raised, the results of any investigations made in a form that will not endanger individual's confidentiality, and ensures that the policy is fit for purpose and is being used appropriately. - 8.2 Any queries relating to the application or interpretation of this policy may be discussed with the Human Resources Department/Student Service, and the University recommends that workers/students do so prior to any action being taken.